Hamid-Hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-script duplicate the last line
-11-script delete all files from the current directory 12-script count the of directories and supdirectories in the current directory
+11-script delete all files from the current directory 12-script count the of directories and supdirectories in the current directory 13-script display the newist 10 files in the current directory